NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shortbread-spy.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "shortbread-spy"
 aliases: "Shortbread Spy"
 source: "Pathfinder Secrets of Magic"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "magical"
 trait03: "scrying"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 6
 weight:
 value: "40"
 subvalue: "gp"
 invest:
 usage: "held in two hands"
 license: "ORC"
 identify:
-description: "**Activate** 1 minute (Interact)  * * *  Though this item looks like a simple cookie in the shape of a humanoid, it springs to life once decorated with icing or other edible substances.
+description: "**Activate** 1 minute (Interact)  * * *  Though this item looks like
+  a simple cookie in the shape of a humanoid, it springs to life once decorated with icing or other edible substances.
 The cookie then scrambles away at a Speed of 15 feet, returning to the same spot about 1 hour later, which gives it enough time to travel roughly a half-mile away and then return along the same path.
 The cookie spy is oblivious to your instructions and can't be given directions, instead following a path of its own choosing.
 Upon its return, it falls to the ground, never to move again.
 As long as you decorated the shortbread spy with eyes, it gains normal vision, which it uses to see and magically record the sights along its path.
 Any creature that eats the cookie once it returns can then see what the spy saw.
 The images are relatively clear, but the passage of time is a bit muddied, so it might be difficult to tell when the cookie witnessed a given sight."
 powerTitle1:
 actionEconomy1:
 type1: